Otto Harbach: Career (1912–1936)

 By the mid-1930s, Harbach's operetta-influenced style was no longer current on Broadway.
 His final major production was a collaboration with operetta composer Sigmund Romberg, Forbidden Melody (1936).

-In addition to his musical collaborations, Harbach also wrote non-musical farce plays for the Broadway stage, including Up in Mabel's Room.
+In addition to his musical collaborations, Harbach also wrote non-musical farce plays for the Broadway stage.
+These included Up in Mabel's Room (1919), for which he collaborated with new playwright Wilson Collison from Ohio.

 Impact and legacy

 Harbach was one of the most prolific Broadway lyricist/librettists of the early 20th century.
 He collaborated as lyricist or librettist with many of the leading Broadway writers and composers of that era, including Oscar Hammerstein II, Jerome Kern, Louis Hirsch, Herbert Stothart, Vincent Youmans, George Gershwin, and Sigmund Romberg.
 He became a charter member of ASCAP in 1914, and he served as a director (1920–1963), vice president (1936–1940), and president (1950–1953).

 Harbach was also an inductee of the Songwriters Hall of Fame.

 Harbach died at his home in New York City on January 24, 1963, aged 89.